The stage of orthodontic treatment when teeth are being moved and/or jaws aligned.

 A word commonly used to describe a fixed orthodontic appliance, usually comprised of brackets, bands and wires.

-The small metal, ceramic, or plastic attachment bonded to each tooth with a tooth-colored adhesive.
+The small metal, ceramic, or plastic attachment is bonded to each tooth with a tooth-colored adhesive.
 The bracket has a slot that the orthodontic wire fits into.

 Grinding of the teeth, usually during sleep.
 Bruxism can cause abnormal tooth wear and may lead to pain in the jaw joints, facial and/or neck muscles and difficulty opening and closing the mouth.